 Which is why THE SHINING wound up getting three major releases in 1980.
-Released, pulled, re-edited, released pulled, re-edited, and final release.
+The WB Released, pulled, re-edited, released, pulled, re-edited, and final release.

 Warner Bros. angered suits demanded that Kubrick return and make sense out of his tons of film stock.
 Stanley eventually edited THE SHINING down to 119 minutes - The European version - and was happiest with that.
 This shortest edit is his Director's cut.

 As of this writing (Hell, I've patiently waited over 20 years to write this review!), we STILL don't have the Kubrick Cut in the U.S. We only see the WB edit.
 After Stanley satisfied WB with his final re-edit, Warner decided they wanted many of the scenes they or their investors paid for*, right back in there, and that became the TV and Home video release.
 That's what we have in America, the 144 minute cut Stanley didn't want.